folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "The end result, in jail by Jezebel or drugged up full of lies" > Jezebel

-* As mentioned in the analysis of the line ["Burn the whole village, we start over, it’s really that time"](#burn-the-whole-village-we-start-over-its-really-that-time--reqesting-fire-from-heaven-in-the-old-testament), Jezebel was a wicked woman who became queen of the Northern Kingdom of Israel after she married a wicked king named Ahab.After becoming queen, Jezebel replaced the worship of Yahweh, the God of Israel, with the worship of the fertility god name Ba’al. Queen Jezebel then either killed or imprisoned most of the true prophets of God, while a hundred of God's prophets escaped to hide in caves.
+* As mentioned in the analysis of the line ["Burn the whole village, we start over, it’s really that time"](#burn-the-whole-village-we-start-over-its-really-that-time--requesting-fire-from-heaven-in-the-old-testament), Jezebel was a wicked woman who became queen of the Northern Kingdom of Israel after she married a wicked king named Ahab.
+After becoming queen, Jezebel replaced the worship of Yahweh, the God of Israel, with the worship of the fertility god named Ba’al. Queen Jezebel then either killed or imprisoned most of the true prophets of God, while a hundred of God's prophets escaped to hide in caves.

   * The prophet Elijah was the only prophet who was protected and empowered to openly confront Queen Jezebel and King Ahab.
-Elijah challenged the prophets of the fertility Ba’al to a competition to in which the prophets of Yahweh, the God of Israel, and Ba’al, the fertility god, would each ask the deity whom they worshiped to send down fire from the skies to burn up a sacrifice on an altar.
+Elijah challenged the prophets of the fertility god Ba’al to a competition in which the prophets of Yahweh, the God of Israel, and Ba’al, the fertility god, would each ask the deity whom they worshiped to send down fire from the skies to burn up a sacrifice on an altar.

   * After Yahweh, the God of Israel, proved to be the only deity capable of sending down fire from the skies, Elijah compelled the Israelites to round up the prophets of Ba’al and kill them.

   * The death of Ba'al's prophets enraged Queen Jezebel.
-Shen then swore that she would kill Elijah, which caused Elijah to run for his life.
+She then swore that she would kill Elijah, which caused Elijah to run for his life.

-* Kendrick has repeatedly depicted himself as a prophet on “Mortal Man”, throughout DAMN. and at severl moments on other tracks.
-Here in "Watch the Party Die" Kendrick the seems see himself as the modern equivalent of the prophet Elijah who is at risk of having his artistic output locked up by the wicked leaders of the entertainment industry.
+* Kendrick has repeatedly depicted himself as a prophet on “Mortal Man,” throughout *DAMN.*, and at several moments on other tracks.
+Here in "Watch the Party Die," Kendrick seems to see himself as the modern equivalent of the prophet Elijah, who is at risk of having his artistic output locked up by the wicked leaders of the entertainment industry.

 {{< /details >}}